Pritam-Mondal18/ai-Comic-Crafter/README.md

 ### 📝 <strong>Story Example:</strong>

-<pre> Title: The Cyber Hero <br/>Introduction: In a futuristic city, a hacker discovers a government conspiracy.
-Storyline: He builds an AI-powered suit and fights for justice.
-Climax: A thrilling showdown against the corrupt cyber-police.
-Moral: Technology must be used for good, not oppression. </pre>
+<pre> Title: The Cyber Hero<br/>Introduction: In a futuristic city, a hacker discovers a government conspiracy.<br/>Storyline: He builds an AI-powered suit and fights for justice.<br/>Climax: A thrilling showdown against the corrupt cyber-police.<br/>Moral: Technology must be used for good, not oppression. </pre>

 🖼️ <strong>Generated Comic Panels:</strong>

 <img src="comic_panel_1.png" alt="Sample Comic Panel">